Using Go (Golang)

 go.mod

-file in the current directory to track project dependencies.Write Go Code: Create a file called
+file in your directory to track project dependencies.Write Some Go Code: Create a file called

 main.go